In the first place, why must a 4WD have a transmission at all? You don’t see gearboxes hanging off jet engines or on steam trains.

 Where a two-wheel drive vehicle has only a main transmission, a 4WD has an auxiliary transmission, to distribute or ‘transfer’ engine torque to front and rear axles – hence the term ‘transfer case’.

 In the case of a ‘soft-roader’ 4WD there’s only single-stage or no reduction gearing in the transfer case, but with a ‘real’ 4WD there is two-speed gearing in the transfer case.
 The latter transfer fulfils a double purpose: torque transfer front and rear, and additional torque multiplication.

-One glaring exception to the two-speed transfer case rule is the 2012 VW Amarok auto ute that comes with a ZF eight-speed automatic transmission, doing away with a two-speed transfer.
+Exceptions to the two-speed transfer case rule are some utes and wagons with 8-10-speed automatic transmissions, doing away with a two-speed transfer.

 It’s easy to see why 4WDs need more torque multiplication than road-bound cars.
 All you have to do is put your front wheels against a steep rock shelf to find out that you need more torque than is available through a road-going transmission.
 Low-range gearing varies in ratio, but ‘real’ off-road vehicles have a minimum 2:1 low range reduction, thus at least doubling the torque available.
 North America’s love of rock-crawling has resulted in some Yank transfer cases with ratios of 4:1.

 Although the principal requirement for a transmission is torque multiplication there’s a bonus in the case of 4WDs: speed limitation.
 There are many instances in off-road situations where you select low range, but use hardly any, or no, accelerator pressure.
 In these walking-pace conditions the low-speed gearing provides powered control, where a vehicle without low range would need constant in-out clutch action, or, in the case of an automatic, wheel brake action and torque converter ‘slip’.